 There are two important roles in any trust that you should understand before you read on.

-- The trustee is the person who technically owns the assets in the trust.
+- The trustee is the person who owns the assets in the trust.
 They have the same powers a person would have to buy, sell and invest their own property.
-It’s the trustees’ job to run the trust and manage the trust responsibly.
+It’s the trustees’ job to run the trust and manage the trust property responsibly.

 What does a trust do?

 A trust can be a great way to cut the tax you’ll pay on your inheritance, but you need professional advice to get it right.
 Always talk to a solicitor.